 Going into debt is one of the scariest things that can happen when you start a business.
 I’ve seen clients start off with a solid business plan, only to spiral into credit card debt within six months.

-Free Cash Flow 101 cheat sheet for small business owners
+Free cash flow management cheat sheet for small business owners

-Cash flow dos and don’ts to help keep new business owners out of debt
+Cash flow management dos and don’ts to help keep new business owners out of debt

 Let’s start with the don’ts.